DavidRajchman/ROS2_modular_edge_offloading/ros/src/ros_ws/src/modular_gateway_sender/GWcontrolPlane.md

 *   **Control Logic Thread:** A dedicated thread within `GatewayController` running the main state machine.
 This is the "brain" of the control plane.
 *   **Network I/O Threads:** The existing sender/receiver threads within each `TransportLib` instance used by the `DiscoveryClient` and `BridgeControlClient`.

+### 1.5.
+Startup and Connection Sequence (CRITICAL)

+To minimize latency, the Modular Gateway (MGW) MUST establish all necessary network connections during its initialization phase.
+The roles are distinct for each plane:
+*   **Control Plane:** The MGW acts as a **TCP Client**.
+*   **Data Plane:** The MGW acts as a **TCP Server**, listening on a pre-configured port.

+The precise startup sequence is as follows:
+1.  **MGW Initialization:** The `GatewayController` node starts and reads its configuration, including the port its Data Plane will listen on.
+2.  **Data Plane Server Start:** The controller instantiates the `RosGateway` with a `TcpServerTransport`, which immediately begins listening for an incoming connection from the Bridge's Data Plane.
+A dedicated thread is launched to accept and manage this connection.
+3.  **Discovery (Future Step):** The controller uses the `DiscoveryClient` to find the address of the Bridge's Control Plane.
+(For now, this is hardcoded).
+4.  **Control Plane Connection:** The controller instantiates and connects the `BridgeControlClient` (as a client) to the Bridge's Control Plane (server).
+5.  **Configuration Exchange:** Immediately upon connecting, the `BridgeControlClient` sends a registration message to the Bridge, providing the IP address and listening port of the MGW's Data Plane.
+6.  **Bridge-Side Connection:** The Bridge's Control Plane receives this message and instructs its own Data Plane (as a client) to connect to the now-listening MGW Data Plane server.
+7.  **Connection Confirmation:** Once the Bridge confirms its Data Plane has successfully connected, it sends a confirmation message back to the MGW over the control plane link.
+8.  **Ready State:** With both control and data planes connected and stable, the `GatewayController` is now fully operational and ready to process offloading requests.

 ### 2. Protocol Specifications

 This section defines the exact wire formats for all control-plane communication.